 When Libby Hikind, founder and CEO of GrantWatch launched her first website in 2010, she was already an established, professional grant writer.
 Hikind, a national grants expert, began her career as a teacher in the New York City Department of Education, where she taught for nearly 30 years.
-During her teaching career, Libby wrote a number of grants for her classroom and later went on to raise 11 million dollars for a Brooklyn school district.
+During her teaching career, Libby wrote a number of grants for her classroom and later went on to raise $11 million for a Brooklyn school district.

 While teaching in Staten Island, Libby continued to raise funds for the local elementary school and the community.
 This led her to establish her own grant writing agency in 1994, and the 1999 through 2001 publication of NYC GrantWatch, a grants fax newsletter for nonprofit organizations.